American Association on Intellectual and Developmental Disabilities: Mission and Goals

 It also has various sub-groups with more specific interests, such as the Religion and Spirituality Interest Network, "an interfaith, interdisciplinary association of professional ordained and lay people who journey with persons with developmental disabilities and their families."

+Understanding Intellectual Disability

+The organization's most well-known publication is its definitional and diagnostic manual, first published in 1910 and now in its 12th edition: Intellectual Disability: Definition, Diagnosis, Classification, and Systems of Support.

+Researchers and clinicians affiliated with AAIDD provided input to the development of the World Health Organization's (WHO) International Classification of Diseases, 11th Revision (ICD-11) behavioral indicators that could be used to guide clinical judgement in determining the presence and severity of deficits in intellectual functioning and adaptive behavior for the purpose of making a diagnosis of disorders of intellectual development when standardized assessments are not available or feasible.
+When field tested by the WHO, the behavioral indicators were found to have good clinical utility and excellent inter-rater reliability.

 Publications

 The AAIDD publishes books, evidenced-based assessment tools, and three peer-reviewed journals.

 Journals

 The AAIDD encourages a diversity of contributions from different traditions of inquiry and disciplines; all papers must meet the journals' criteria for rigor and peer review to be considered for publication.